 Awards and Graduations

-University of the Highlands and Islands students who have been confirmed as eligible for an award, and exiting the programme by the relevant Exam Board, will be invited to attend a graduation ceremony of their choosing.
+University of the Highlands and Islands students who have been confirmed as eligible for an award, and exiting the programme by the relevant Exam Board, will receive official confirmation of their awards from the awarding body as they normally would.

 Students successfully completing resits over the summer will not receive their certificate until they have been confirmed as eligible for an award, and exiting the programme by the relevant Exam Board, and completed the online form.
 Following endorsement of award by the Academic Council, certificate will be issued shortly after 30 September each year.

-Certificates will be mailed directly to students by the student records office, by recorded delivery, and are not presented at graduation ceremonies.
+Certificates will be mailed directly to students by the student records office, by recorded delivery as normal.

 I have lost/damaged my University of the Highlands and Islands certificate